 Ethnographic Studies, Interviews, Or Observation: N/A

-Subject Identifiers: No personal identifiable information will be collected.
-That said, it would be made clear to participants that IPs addresses are collected by Qualtrics, and that while we won't be using that information, there exists the possibility that this information can be used by someone who steals that information to identify them.
+Subject Identifiers: The only identifiable information that will be collected will be the participants’ IP addresses and email addresses.
+Since the IP address is collected as a function of Qualtrics, and it is not of interest in the research it will be immediately deleted from the participants’ response.
+It will be made clear to participants that IPs addresses are collected by Qualtrics, and that while we won't be using that information, there exists the possibility that this information can be used by someone who steals that information to identify them.It will also be made clear to participants that their email addresses will be collected in order to send them the payment for their collaboration.
+After completing the survey, participants will be given two weeks to request that their data not be used after which time their email address will be eliminated from our files.
 The survey data that we collect will be aggregated.
 Only researchers within this IRB will have access to the data.

 Secondary Data Collection